awsdocs/aws-step-functions-developer-guide/doc_source/concepts-xray-tracing.md

 ### Integrating upstream services

-In order to integrate the execution of a step function (express, sync, or normal) with an upstream service you need to set the traceHeader.
-This is done for you if you are using a HTTP API in API Gateway, however if using as Lambda and SDK you need to set the traceHeader on the StartExecution or StartSyncExecution calls yourself.
+In order to integrate the execution of a Step Function (express, sync, or normal) with an upstream service you need to set the traceHeader.
+This is done for you if you are using a HTTP API in API Gateway, however if using a Lambda and/or SDK then you need to set the traceHeader on the StartExecution or StartSyncExecution calls yourself.
 It is important to note the format here, it has to be ```p{ASCII}*``` as stated in the API/SDKs docs but it also needs tobe ```Root={TRACE_ID};Sampled={1 or 0}``` for the step function to use the same trace id.
 If your using lambda then replace the TRACE_ID with the trace Id in your current segment and set the Sampled (1 = true and 0 = false) according to your sampling mode.
 Providing the trace id in this format will mean you get a complete trace.
 Here is python example:

 ```python